cometaj2/huckle/README.rst

 huck create [cliname]

-    This aliases a new cliname for use via huck.
-The current implementation simply leverages .bash_profile aliases.
+    This creates an new cliname alias and configuration file.
+Once a CLI is created via huck, it can be invoked by name directly after restarting the terminal.

+    Note that an existing configuration file is left alone if the command is run multiple times for the same cliname.

 huck cli [cliname]

-    Invokes the cliname to issue API calls, the details of which are left to API implementers.
+    This invokes the cliname to issue API calls; the details of which are left to API implementers.

-    Documentation and commands are presented gradually, as incomplete calls are made, to provide users with a way to incrementally discover and learn how calls are issued to an API.
+    Documentation and commands are presented gradually, as incomplete calls are made, to provide users with a way to incrementally discover and learn how CLI calls are issued to an API.

 Configuration
 -------------